Locke, California: History

-The delta swampland on which Locke was built on was home to Native American Miwok and Maidu tribes for hundreds of years.
+The delta swampland which Locke was built on was home to Native American Miwok and Maidu tribes for hundreds of years.
 Tribal burial grounds exist on the Locke parcel.

 Legislation such as the Swampland Reclamation Act of 1861 was enacted in California to put perceived empty and wasted lands to use and stabilization.
 Much of this involved draining the Delta wetlands and building levees to regulate flood control in places like Locke.
 Mainly poor Chinese immigrants were hired to do this backbreaking reclamation work.
 Contracted labor was often paid the equivalent of less than one dollar a day per worker.
 They built hundreds of miles of levees in waist deep water where malaria still rampaged, reclaiming a total 88,000 acres.

 In 1912, three Chinese merchants, two from the nearby town of Vorden and one from Walnut Grove, contracted tradesmen to construct three buildings.
 Chan Tin Sin built the first building.
 It was a combination dry goods store and beer saloon.
 Yuen Lai Sing built a gambling hall.
 Owyang Wing Cheong built the Lockeport Hotel & Restaurant.

 Following that early construction the Canton Hotel was built, along with several other buildings.
 A total of seven structures eventually formed the hamlet of Lockeport.
 Though some merchants hoped to provide a destination for riverboat and train passengers, the idea never worked due to the discrimination against Chinese during those times.
 One of the homes built in the first phase of construction provided shelter for Chan Tin Sin's cousin Chan Chor Get and his family from the discriminatory acts and violence in San Francisco Chinatown.

 On October 7, 1915, the Chinatown of nearby Walnut Grove was destroyed by an accidental fire.
 Afterwards, the Main Street section of Locke was established and settled by a group of Chinese immigrants from what is now modern day Zhongshan in southern China's Guangdong province, headed by Lee Bing, a Chinese American businessman.
 Whereas Taishanese-speaking Chinese settlers remained in Walnut Grove after the fire to rebuild, the Cantonese-speaking Zhongshan Chinese settlers migrated to Locke to create a town of their own.
 The land was leased from George Locke as California law at the time forbade the selling of farmland to Asian immigrants by the California Alien Land Law of 1913.

 Due to its relatively large Chinese population at the time, the Chinese Kuomintang political party once had a local chapter in Locke.
 As the town grew, so did its reputation as a destination for illicit entertainment, gaining the nickname "California's Monte Carlo".
 At one point, it had five gambling halls, five brothels, speakeasies and opium dens.